exrev201-arch/freshed-grocery-app/GITHUB_DEPLOYMENT_GUIDE.md

 ## Step 2: Create GitHub Repository

 1. Go to https://github.com/new
-2. Enter repository name (e.g., "fresh-grocery-app")
+2. Enter repository name (e.g., "freshed-grocery-app")
 3. Choose visibility (Public or Private)
 4. Do NOT initialize with README, .gitignore, or license
 5. Click "Create repository"